Bug bites can be annoying, but most are harmless and you’ll just have a few days of itching. But some bug bites do need treatment, including:

 - bites from a poisonous insect

-- bite that causes a serious condition like Lyme disease
+- bites that cause a serious condition like Lyme disease

-- bite or sting from an insect to which you’re allergic
+- bites or stings from an insect to which you’re allergic

 Some bug bites can also become infected.
 If your bite does become infected, you’ll usually need to see a doctor for treatment.
 However, most infected bug bites can be treated with a course of antibiotics.